 Each program will have specific aims and requirements for donation, so your first step is to read about the program and check that you are eligible.
 Donors generally must be at least 18 years of age but there is not usually an upper age limit.

 However, there are certain circumstances and medical conditions which may preclude some universities from accepting a human body for donation.
 A number of conditions may automatically exclude you from a program, including:

 - Infectious diseases or medical conditions such as AIDS, hepatitis, Ebola, yellow fever, tuberculosis, etc;

 - Other conditions which may be identified as a health or safety risk to staff and students;

-- Conditions that are poorly understood including Alzheimer’s or dementia (however you can donate to a brain bank for research separately to body donation programs.
-See section 9 below)
+- Conditions that can affect abdominal organ function, including Alzheimer’s or dementia.
+(However donations to a brain bank for research may be made separately to body donation programs.
+See section 9 below);

-- Residing in the UK between 1980 and 1996 for six months or more, or having received a blood transfusion in the UK since 1 January 1980.
+Some universities, such as the University of Queensland, won't accept body donations if the deceeased resided in the UK between 1980 and 1996 for six months or more, or if they have received a blood transfusion in the UK since 1 January 1980.

 Even if your registration is accepted, the university or institution cannot guarantee it will accept your body at the time of death, as circumstances can change significantly.
 Conditions may arise which could prevent acceptance of the body donation, including:

 - Recent unhealed surgical wounds, or disease such as gangrene;